ABOUT ENGINES

 Differences in compression

-The fuel in a diesel engine needs greater pressure and higher temperatures to self-ignite than the gasoline engine needs before the fuel is ignited by a spark.
+The compression ratio in a diesel engine is significantly higher than in a petrol engine.
+This is a necessity in order to achieve a sufficiently high temperature to self-ignite the fuel.
+On the other hand, a lower compression ratio is necessary in the petrol engine to avoid self-ignition before the desired ignition time.
 The compression in the diesel engine is 14:1 to 25:1, compared to the petrol engine where it is 8:1 to 12:1.

 HOW THE ELECTRIC ENGINE WORK